-Nokia announces job cuts of up to 10,000, sale of Vertu and Scalado acquisitionAlex Wagner - Deputy Managing Editor, News Desk
+Nokia announces job cuts of up to 10,000, sale of Vertu and Scalado acquisitionAlex Wagner - Editorial Director of News and Content

 Nokia made news this morning with a string of announcements that it explains are intended to aid in "sharpening its strategy, improving its operating model and returning the company to profitable growth."
 The first of the moves Nokia announced it plans to broaden its range of Lumia devices and helping to differentiate Windows Phone as a whole, and as part of those plans, it'll be acquiring Scalado.
 Scalado is a firm whose photography software was recently a part of the BlackBerry 10 demo at BlackBerry World 2012.
 During the demo, Scalado's tech allowed the user to rewind a portion of their image (say, when the subject had its eyes closed) to find a point in time during the photo-taking process that produced a more desirable result (when the subject had its eyes open).
 Another Scalado feature, dubbed Remove, lets the user remove a person from an image after it's taken.